Jack Arnold (director): Career

 Following the end of World War II and the end of Arnold's term of service, he formed a partnership with an air squadron buddy, Lee Goodman, to form a film production company.
 Their new company, called Promotional Films Company, made fundraising films for various non-profit organizations.
 He also continued acting on stage during this period, in plays including a revival of The Front Page, and played opposite Bela Lugosi and Elaine Stritch in Three Indelicate Ladies.

 By 1950, after his documentary films had received more exposure, he was commissioned to produce and direct With These Hands, a documentary about working conditions of the early 20th century.
 It was nominated for an Academy Award for Best Documentary Feature.

 Arnold directed a number of 1950s science fiction films.
 The best known of these, It Came from Outer Space (1953), Creature from the Black Lagoon (1954), Tarantula (1955), and The Incredible Shrinking Man (1957) are noted for their atmospheric black-and-white cinematography and sophisticated scripts.
 The Incredible Shrinking Man is considered his "masterpiece," a fantasy film with few equals in intelligence and sophistication, notes author John Baxter.
 While all the films display a "sheer virtuosity of style and clarity of vision."

 Arnold's main collaborator at Universal Studios was producer William Alland.
 Revenge of the Creature (1955) was Clint Eastwood's debut film.

 Arnold also made some non-sci-fi films, mostly Westerns.
 His best Western is often considered to be No Name on the Bullet (1959), about a town frightened to hysteria by the arrival of a gunman who never reveals who he is after or why.
 The film was shot in color and CinemaScope and was later restored from the original negative for airing on the "Grit" digital broadcast channel.

-He also worked as the director of The Mouse That Roared (1959), in which Peter Sellers played three roles, one of them in drag.
-His later films included Hello Down There (1969), Black Eye (1974), the British sex comedy The Bunny Caper aka Sex Play (1974), The Black Bounty Killer (1974), Boss Nigger (1975) and The Swiss Conspiracy (1976).
+He also worked in England as the director of the influential anti-nuke satire, The Mouse That Roared (1959), in which Peter Sellers played three roles, one of them in drag.
+His later films included Hello Down There (1969), Black Eye (1974), the British sex comedy The Bunny Caper aka Sex Play (1974), Boss Nigger (1975) and The Swiss Conspiracy (1976).

 Arnold began his television career in 1955 with several episodes of Science Fiction Theater.
 He went on to direct the long-running television series Perry Mason and Peter Gunn.
 He also directed episodes of such television shows as Nanny and the Professor, Alias Smith and Jones, The Fall Guy, The Brady Bunch, Gilligan's Island, Wonder Woman, Ellery Queen, Mr. Terrific, Mr. Lucky, and The San Pedro Beach Bums, as well as the TV movie Marilyn: The Untold Story (1980).